 Can I get compensated if I booked through a travel agency or my employer?

 Regardless of who purchases the ticket, the passenger who suffered the inconvenience is entitled to payment.

 The longer the flight, the more you can get – up to €600.

 Yes, absolutely!
 Especially when you have a flight delay compensation company like Click2Refund simplifying the process for you.

-Overall with a 98% success rate for accepted claims, Click2Refund is one of the best companies for flight delay compensation in Europe.
+Overall with a 98% success rate for accepted claims, Click2Refund is one of the best companies for Europe flight delay compensation.
 I recommend checking to see if any of your delayed, canceled, or overbooked flights while traveling in or from Europe within the last six years are eligible for compensation.
 You never know what pot of money is waiting for you.
 Go ahead and claim what’s yours!